 What is the best time to visit the Gateway Arch?

 Spring and fall offer mild weather and smaller crowds.
-Evening visits provide dramatic lighting and river reflections.
+Evening visits provide dramatic lighting and river reflections Still holds up..

 How do I get to the Gateway Arch?

 The site is accessible by car, public transit, and riverboat.
-Downtown St. Louis provides ample parking and pedestrian access Not complicated — just consistent..
+Downtown St. Louis provides ample parking and pedestrian access That's the part that actually makes a difference..

 Conclusion